G-12.0000

 t. to correspond with other churches

-u. to engage in churchwide planning, to propose for
+u. to engage and participate in churchwide

 Synod's determination, the mission direction,